 Results and recovery

-You will have a follow up appointment one or two days after surgery to ensure the flap is healing correctly.
+You will have a follow-up appointment one or two days after surgery to ensure the flap is healing correctly.
+You can continue to have follow-up’s until the eyes are fully stable.
 After this you will remain under our care for 2 years following your treatment, we positively encourage our patients to stay in touch and let us know if any problems arise.

 Although the treatment is painless, the eyes may feel gritty following the procedure, this will ease with time and the eye drops will help to soothe this.